-- the vehicle's year, make, model, body style, and VIN
+- The vehicle's year, make, model, body style, and VIN

-- the name and complete address of the individual who registered the vehicle
+- The name and complete address of the individual who registered the vehicle

-- the name of a cosigner or second owner, if applicable
+- The name of a cosigner or second owner, if applicable

-- the expiration date of the registration
+- The expiration date of the registration

-- the plate type, such as regular, vanity, dealer, or commercial
+- The plate type, such as regular, vanity, dealer, or commercial

-- the name of the leasing company, if applicable
+- The name of the leasing company, if applicable

-- whether the vehicle has a "branded" title, indicating an unusual condition in the vehicle's history (junked, salvaged, flooded, or the like)
+- Whether the vehicle has a "branded" title, indicating an unusual condition in the vehicle's history (junked, salvaged, flooded, or the like)